mristin/opinionated-commit-message/README.md

 ## Custom subject length

 For use in terminals and monospaced GUIs it is a good practice to limit length of the subject to 50 characters.
+For some projects, though, this limit is too restrictive.
+For example, if you include tags in the subject (such as `[FIX]`) there is not much space left for the actual subject.

 You can change the imposed maximum subject length by setting the flag `max-subject-line-length`: